universalcore/springboard-iogt/README.rst

 springboard_iogt
 =========================

-An application built on top of Universal Core's Springboard.
+The IoGT frontend web application built on top of Universal Core's Springboard.